pka/qgpkg/README.rst

 -----------
 The QGIS plugin adds three buttons to the QGIS GUI.
-One for saving the current project in a GeoPackage file, another one for loading a QGIS project from a GeoPackage file, and a third one to display an `about` dialog.
+One for saving the current project in a GeoPackage file, another one for loading a QGIS project from a GeoPackage file, and a third one to display an "about" dialog.

 Support is given for loading multiple layers and styles from the geopackage.
-In the [examples](./examples) folder you may find examples of geopackages using the [qgis](./examples/small_world.gpkg) and [ows](./examples/multiple_layers.gpkg) extensions.
-The scnreeshot bellow refers to multiple_layers.gpkg:
+In the `examples <./examples>`_ folder you may find examples of geopackages using the `qgis <./examples/small_world.gpkg>`_ and `ows <./examples/multiple_layers.gpkg>`_ extensions.
+The screenshot bellow refers to "multiple_layers.gpkg":

 .. image:: screenshot_multiple_layers.png
    :width: 70%

-Although the user can read from either extension, using a detection mechanism, currently the writing operation is only supported for the `qgis extension`.
+Although the user can read from either extension, using a detection mechanism, currently the writing operation is only supported for the "qgis extension".
-If you are interested in writing geopackages using the `ows extension`, please have a look at [ArCGIS GeoCat Bridge](https://www.geocat.net/bridge/).
+If you are interested in writing geopackages using the "ows extension", please have a look at `ArCGIS GeoCat Bridge <https://www.geocat.net/bridge/>`_.

 qgpkg library and cli
 ---------------------